 There are 3 pages in the track table in total.
-The first page is used for Style tracks and will be the default page when there are no tracks (or only style tracks) selected.
-The second page is used for single tracks like RealTracks, UserTracks, Loops, MIDI SuperTracks, RealDrums, MIDI Soloist, and MIDI Harmony for a MIDI Melody.
-The third page is used for multi-riff tracks.
+The first page is used for Style tracks and is the default page when there are no tracks (or only style tracks) selected.
+The second page is used for Utility tracks like additional RealTracks, UserTracks, Loops, MIDI SuperTracks, RealDrums, MIDI Soloist, and MIDI Harmony for a MIDI Melody.
+The third page is used for MultiRiff tracks.

 Note: The second and third pages will become visible only if they contain a track.
 Otherwise, the track table view will default to the first page for style tracks.

 After selecting and generating tracks, you can preview them by pressing the [Play] button or double clicking on the track square.
 You can also use shortcut keys like Ctrl+A (to play from start) and Esc (to stop playback).
 This lets you preview your generated tracks before you add them to your digital audio workstation.

 Once you have selected a style, you can preview a demo by simply clicking on the [Demo] button.
 This will play a generic demo of the style just like in Band-in-a-Box!

 Drag and drop track into another location (DAW or Explorer)

 One of the greatest features of our Plugin is the ability to drag-n-drop a generated track right into your project without having to leave your digital audio workstation.
 Once a track has been generated, you can drag the [WAV] or [MIDI] buttons on the left and drop it onto DAW.
 Real charts are also generated and can be dragged from the [CHAR] buttons on the right.
 The master track and first multi riff track both have the [ALL] and [WAV] buttons to give you the ability to drag all the tracks on that page together.